 - You can see this difference in shape and style on our custom crystal awards gallery page; you’ll see a variety of shapes such as helicopters, vehicles, buildings, brand name logos, and more.

 - Have you ever seen glass sparkle in the light?
 It can’t.
 Due to the amount of lead in crystal’s composition, it diffuses the light, giving the award a shimmering appearance as light passes through it.

 We all have some sort of glass in our houses; we’re familiar with what it is and what it looks like.
-But in relation to crystal, there are some differences that make this material and the products that can be made from it stand out to crystal.
+But in relation to crystal, there are some differences that make this material, and the products that can be made from it stand out.

-The difference between glass and crystal comes down to:
+The difference between the two comes down to:

 - There’s barely any lead in glass’ composition, this makes glass products lighter and more prone to damage or breaking, especially in thin areas.
 But depending on the materials used in the glass’ composition, it might withstand damage more than others.

 - Lime and soda are the properties found in glass products today, as well as a variety of other properties and metals.
 Surprisingly, the different metals and properties determine the hint of color that’s comes out in the glass.
 Lime and soda gives the glass a blueish aqua hue while Iron gives it a greenish hue.